secourse2016/mynksh/README.md

 # MYNKSH
 ###DISCLAIMER
- • Project is just a simulation for a real airline webserver and it can be ONLY used for learning purpose NO MORE
+ - Project is just a simulation for a real airline webserver and it can be ONLY used for learning purpose NO MORE
- • The project is built for an university course (Software Engineering- German University in Cairo) under the supervison of University
+ - The project is built for an university course (Software Engineering- German University in Cairo) under the supervison of University
- • No actual companies or payments were involved, all payments are done in test mode, so no real cards are charged.</p>
+ - No actual companies or payments were involved, all payments are done in test mode, so no real cards are charged.
 ### Project Description
-#####This project is done using MEAN stack (MongoDB, ExpressJS, AngularJS, NodeJS)</h5>
+#####This project is done using MEAN stack (MongoDB, ExpressJS, AngularJS, NodeJS)
 Our team has been hired to build an online reservation system simulation for a virtual airline company.
 The system will be comprised of a single page web application using mongodb, nodejs, and angular.The application is also extended to support an IOS & Android mobile platform.
 <p>The project is hosted using an AWS server through the following link `<b>www.mynksh.com</b>`</p>
 <p>